in28minutes/java-tutorial-for-beginners/README.md

 	86400

 ```

-#### Quiz:

-Question 1: What is the output of Solution 1?
-a) "5 * 3"
-b) "Hello World"
-c) 15

-Answer: b) "Hello World"

-Question 2: What is the output of Solution 2?
-a) "15"
-b) "5 * 3"
-c) Syntax Error

-Answer: b) "5 * 3"

-Question 3: What is the output of Solution 4?
-a) 86400
-b) 5184000
-c) 3600

-Answer: a) 86400

-#### Hands-on Exercise:

-Write a Java program to print the following sentence using the System.out.println() statement:
-- "Java is a programming language."

 ### Step 10: Whitespace, Case sensitiveness and Escape Characters
 The term *whitespace* refers to any sequence of continuous space, tab or newline characters.